Murder of Simon Dale: Documentary

 In 2011, a documentary on the case was aired by Investigation Discovery as part of their Great Crimes and Trials series.
 The episode was titled 'Murder in the Mansion'.

 Books

 The history of this case is detailed in The Trials of the Baroness, a 1991 book by Terry Kirby.
 It is also the basis for the true crime book Blood Money: The Story Of The Baroness de Stempel Scandal by Kate Wharton.
 The case also serves as the inspiration for The Jesse Tree by Linda Hurcombe, a 2018 novel in which the murder, the trial and the gold bars are woven into the fictional story of a young Romany Gypsy and her friend.

-Previous murder at Heath House

-Dale is believed to be the second person to have been murdered at Heath House.
-In 1968, local GP Alan Beach was shot and killed in his car on the driveway.
-He had been lured to the house by a man who was unhappy about the supposed late diagnosis of his wife's cancer.